fsacco25/rust_fixme/README.md

 - Create documentation in your own worlds using ///
 - Build the documentation using ```cargo doc```
 - Push the code changes from your local machine to your github repository.
-- Submit the url of your repository.
+- Submit the url of your repository.# rust_fixme_fixed